bepass-org/bepass-worker/README.md

 As you know, Cloudflare workers are currently unable to connect to hosts that have Cloudflare IPs (this is considered a loopback).This worker uses relay nodes to work around that limitation.

-The worker also implements a simple DNS proxy by forwarding DNS queries to a custom DNS server specified in the dnsHost variable.
+The worker also implements an advanced DNS DOH client/proxy for dns routing/serving purposes.

 ---

 ## ⚙️ Features

 - Supports IPv6
-- Supports UDP
+- Supports UDP through relays
-- More reliable loopback connections to Cloudflare IPs
+- More reliable loopback connection handling and routing
+- Embedded DOH DNS Client/Proxy
 - Overall improved performance and stability
-- DNS

 ---